Key Points

 Bankruptcy

 First, you file a petition with the court to review your assets.
-Next, the court decides how to use your financial assets to repay portions of a debt to compensate creditors.
+Next, the court decides how to use your financial assets to repay portions of your debt to compensate creditors.
 In some cases, declaring bankruptcy may void your debts completely.

 Debt Forgiveness